Diabetes And Sleep: All You Need To Know

 If you have RLS, you may feel a constant urge to move your legs.
 You may experience Restless Leg Syndrome more frequently in the evening hours.
 Due to this, it may be difficult for you to stay or fall asleep.

 A common cause of RLS is iron deficiency.
 And risk factors for this sleep disorder are kidney problems, thyroid disorders, and high blood glucose levels.

 It is best to consult a doctor to review the symptoms of diabetes and RLS.
 This is more critical to do, if you have anemia or your family has a medical history of anemia.

 If you are a smoker, then join a program to quit smoking.
 This is important, as tobacco usage can also cause Restless Leg Syndrome.

 Are Diabetes And Sleep Disorders Connected?

-Altered hormone balance may often lead to lack of sleep.
+Altered hormone balance may often lead to a lack of sleep.
 This can in turn affect your weight and food intake.
-If you have diabetes, then to compensate for lack of sleep, you may eat excess amount of food.
+If you have diabetes, then to compensate for lack of sleep, you may eat an excess amount of food.
 Due to this, your body may then get a supply of unnecessary high calories and energy.